 Enrich Records with IP address, URL, and domain info

-CSE adds a number of enrichment attributes to Records.
+Cloud SIEM adds a number of enrichment attributes to Records.
 Enrichment attributes are fields that provide extra context to the Record based on attribute values encountered in a Record.
-Specifically, CSE adds enrichment attributes for IP addresses, URLs, and domains in a Record.
+Specifically, Cloud SIEM adds enrichment attributes for IP addresses, URLs, and domains in a Record.

 IP address enrichment

 srcDevice_ip, or another field that contains an IP address, it adds a set of geolocation attributes to the Record, such as the ASN number and organization, the city and country where the IP address is located, and so on.

 The name of an enrichment attribute is formed by appending an underscore plus a string that identifies the enrichment attribute to the original attribute name.
 For example, if a Record contains

 URL and domain enrichment

 http_url or another field that contains an URL, Cloud SIEM parses the URL and creates attributes to contain the URL components, like the protocol and top level domain fields.

 For both URLs and domains, Cloud SIEM adds a set of enrichment attributes to Records, such as entropy calculations for the FQDN and root domain, the Alexa ranking, and so on.